GAIR-NLP/benbench/README.md

 </figure>

 We can observe that many models can all ngrams of an example from benchmark training set even test set.
-Surprisingly, Qwen-1.8B can  accurately predict all 5-grams in 223 examples from the GSM8K training set and 67 from the MATH training set, with an additional 25 correct predictions even in the MATH test set.
-We would like to emphasize that the n-gram accuracy metric can mitigate issues in our detection pipeline, particularly when the training and test datasets are simultaneously leaked and remain undetected.
-However, this also has its limitations; it can only detect examples that are integrated into the model training in their original format and wording, unless we know the organizational format of the training data used by the model in advance.